xcp-ng/xcp-ng-org/docs/upgrade.md

 ### Migration process

-XCP-NG installation follows roughly the same workflow as a XenServer installation.
+XCP-ng installation follows roughly the same workflow as a XenServer installation.
 Therefore, the migration procedure will be very similar to an upgrade procedure in XenServer.

 * Download the XCP-ng ISO [from this XCP-ng website](https://xcp-ng.org/#easy-to-install)
 * Follow the [website instructions](https://xcp-ng.org/#easy-to-install) to put the ISO into an USB key or a CD